 Ubiquitous ads, peer pressure, and media manipulation now make us want things we neither need nor really care about.

-Nevertheless, our own minimalist mindset should define our genuine needs and wants.
 Everyone has different preferences, but there are numerous ways to delineate wishes and necessities.
 In this context, here are some characteristics to help you define your needs and wants.

 - Needs: you use it every day; it is essential to your job; it makes you happy long-term; it improves your mindfulness; it is an investment in yourself.